If you run an online business and your store starts experiencing performance issues, you should consider migrating to a better eCommerce platform.

 Is WooCommerce Migration Expensive?

 There’s no exact cost for migrating to WooCommerce because the cost depends on how large your data is.
 Manually migrating may be free.
-With hiring an expert/developer, the cost may rise from $50 to $80 per hour.
+The cost of hiring a software developer may rise from $50 to $80 per hour.
 If you choose the automated migration option, you can estimate the cost of migration using LitExtension’s automated pricing tool.
 Their Basic migration service costs only 29$ and the All-in-one migration service costs $119 for supporting the whole process.

 If you have a sufficient budget, you can hire a WooCommerce development company to migrate it for you.